RouNNdeL/fit-combine/README.md

 # Introduction
 This is a simple utility used to combine 2 FIT files.
-It will autmatically attempt to detect the time difference between the 2 files, based on the GPS data.
+It will automatically attempt to detect the time difference between the 2 files, based on the GPS data.
 It allows combining one or more fields from one file with the other file (can also average fields between the files).
 It'll also optionally interpolate missing data points for selected fields.